-When it comes to optimizing your site for Google and other search engines like Bing and Yahoo, there’s no question that having a strong SEO strategy with relevant keywords is still very important.
-After all, Google must be able to find your site in order to analyze it.
-And, once they find it, they have to be able to understand it in the way that search engines understand things.
+When it comes to optimizing your site for Google and other search engines like Bing and Yahoo, there’s no question that having a strong SEO strategy with relevant keywords is still important.
+After all, Google must be able to find your site in order to crawl it.
+And, once the bots find it, they must understand it in the way that search engine bots understand things.

-Unfortunately, they don’t comprehend things the same way that a live person would.
-So, it's still important to keep up with SEO best practices like using the right header tags, keywords and other signals that help search engines crawl through your site.
+Unfortunately, they don’t comprehend content and images the same way a person would.
+That's why it's still important to keep up with SEO best practices like using the right header tags and keywords.

 As search engines get smarter, they are focusing more on how people are reacting to and using your site (User Experience) rather than just on your SEO optimization strategies.
-So, in addition to optimizing your site for search engines, it’s equally as important to have a website that’s optimized for humans.
-They are, after all, the ones who will (hopefully) become paying customers, who also, by the way, are probably visiting your site from their phone – and this is a big factor as well.
+In addition to optimizing your site for search engines, it’s equally as important to have a website that’s optimized for humans.
+They are, after all, the ones who will ultimately become paying customers, who also, by the way, are probably visiting your site from their phone – and this is a big factor as well.
 Search engines (particularly Google) have taken into account the mobile friendliness of websites as a ranking factor.
 So, you’ll want to be sure you are optimizing for these mobile users, because if not – boring.
 Which brings us to bounce.

 If your website doesn’t do what your visitors need it to do for them, they aren’t likely to stay and shop, or be bothered to fill out a form.
-If your visitors can’t find the information they’re looking for, or can’t easily search your site, search engines can detect this through higher bounce rates on your site.
+If your visitors can’t quickly find the information they’re looking for, or can’t easily search your site, search engines can detect this through higher bounce rates on your site.

-When visitors click on your website through a digital ad or another lead generation medium, they are expecting to find specific information.
+When visitors click on your website through an organic result, a digital ad, or another lead generation medium, they are expecting to find specific information.
 If they don’t find what they’re looking for, they are likely to leave your website right away.
-Google considers this a “bounce”, and views websites with higher bounce rates as less relevant than those with lower bounce rates.
+Google considers this a bounce.

 This shouldn’t necessarily be a surprise to anyone, but it’s something that marketers may or may not currently be paying enough attention to.
 After all, if your ads and content are directing people to your website only to have them leave right away, then there’s a bigger issue at hand, isn’t there?
 Do you know your bounce rate?
 If not, you may want to start tracking that through Google Analytics or some other website analysis tool, and if you’re struggling to figure out the formula to get your readers to stay a while, give us a shout, and we’ll be your second set of eyes.

 Here is where User Experience comes in.
 Google’s search engines strive to provide only the best possible results to searchers, and they’re only getting more and more “human.”
 Why?
-Google wants to direct its visitors to what they are looking for.
-They don’t want to send searchers to sites that don’t answer their questions, are difficult to navigate, have poor quality content.
+Google wants to direct its visitors to exactly what they are looking for.
+They don’t want to send searchers to sites that don’t answer their questions, are difficult to navigate, and/or have poor quality content.
 The online world is no longer in the hands of just the marketers, but is now placing huge value on the actual users.
 Customer satisfaction has been a proven quality metric over and over throughout the years, and the online world is embracing this.

 So, what does Google care about when they look at your site?
-SEO and User Experience.
-When Google and other search engines crawl through your website, they are not just looking at one aspect of your site; they are looking at the overall picture.
-While Google doesn’t expect perfection, they do expect and reward quality and relevant content, usability, and professionalism.
+SEO and User Experience combined!
+When Google and other search engines crawl your site, they are not just looking at one aspect of your site; they are looking at the overall picture.
+While Google doesn’t expect perfection, they do expect (and reward) quality, relevant content and ease of usability.

-Even Google says, “Focus on the user and all else will follow.”
+“Focus on the user and all else will follow,” so says Google.